-In winter we do not provide towing service.
-We encourage you to drive a vehicle that has an All Wheel for 4 Wheel Drive into camp.
-We do our best to keep the roads sanded and maintained during the winter at camp.
+In winter we do not provide a towing service.
+We encourage you to drive a vehicle that has an All Wheel or 4 Wheel Drive into camp.
+We do our best to keep the roads sanded and maintained during the winter.
 These roads are still icy underneath.
 All campers are encouraged to travel around camp with a buddy, including adults.
 Winter boots are strongly recommended.
-Yak Trak or microspikes are also recommended.
+Yak Trak or micro spikes are also recommended.